 Our human rights work

-In this section you can read all about the work done by the Commission on human rights issues.
+In this section you can read about the work we do on human rights issues.

-We monitor the human rights situation in Britain, report our findings and recommendations to the UN, the Government and Parliament.
+monitoring the human rights situation in Britain, then reporting our findings and recommendations to the UN, the government and Parliament

-We also report on Britain’s progress in protecting equality and human rights as part of our duty under the Equality Act 2006.
-In 2015, we published ‘Is Britain Fairer?’, the biggest ever review into equality and human rights.
+reporting on Britain’s progress in protecting equality and human rights as part of our duty under the Equality Act 2006

 Our work with the United Nations (UN)

-We promote, monitor and report on the seven UN treaties signed by the UK – an important part of our role as an NHRI.
+We promote, monitor and report on seven UN treaties signed by the UK – an important part of our role as a National Human Rights Institution (NHRI).